AlexxIT/go2rtc/README.md

 go2rtc can automatically detect which codecs your device supports for [WebRTC](#module-webrtc) and [MSE](#module-mp4) technologies.

-But it cannot be done for [RTSP](#module-rtsp), [stream.mp4](#module-mp4), [HLS](#module-hls) technologies.
+But it cannot be done for [RTSP](#module-rtsp), [HTTP progressive streaming](#module-mp4), [HLS](#module-hls) technologies.
 You can manually add a codec filter when you create a link to a stream.
 The filters work the same for all three technologies.
 Filters do not create a new codec.
 They only select the suitable codec from existing sources.
 You can add new codecs to the stream using the [FFmpeg transcoding](#source-ffmpeg).

 Without filters: